glitton/dive-with-sean/content/blog/sean-one-year/index.md

 `youtube: https://youtube.com/shorts/LhDCmt5rY6s`
 <br>

-Sombrero is tagalog and also Spanish for hat as you can see with the island's shape.
+Sombrero is a Tagalog word (and a Spanish one too) for hat as you can see with the island's shape.
 <br>

 <img src="./sombrero.jpg" alt="island" width="600"><br>